Author has written 7 stories for Hunger Games, and Pokémon.

 The second part of Showdown follows the victor, and explores Capitol politics, President's Snow grab for power, PTSD, mentor-relationships, and finishes with the Rebellion.

-So I'd finished Showdown and didn't know what to do with my life anymore, so I decided to write a story featuring Hunger Games that weren't Games in the traditional sense.
-It's a story of rebellions, of cracks in the system that expand day by day, over decades.
+I'd finished Showdown and didn't know what to do with my life anymore, so I decided to write a story featuring Hunger Games that weren't Games in the traditional sense.
+Checkmate is a story of rebellions, of cracks in the system that expand day by day, over decades.
 In my head-canon, Katniss put fire to a pile of kindle built by generations of rebels before her.
 She was the spearhead of the rebellion, and Checkmate is about the spear.

 The central characters is Mags, District Four victor extraordinaire.
 She's lived through everything, and she knows what's up.
 Checkmate's aim is to paint the history of Panem, from just after the Dark Days up to and including the Second Rebellion, by living it alongside Mags but also Plutarch, Finnick, Paylor, Alma Coin and other major and minor character's.

-Mags was first and foremost a mentor, she was also a Career mentor, and you'll see that every victor has a tale, every system has its secrets, and yes I am quite proud of my monster of a story.
+Mags was first and foremost a mentor.
+You'll see that every victor has a tale, every system has its secrets, and yes I am quite proud of my monster of a story.

 3 - The Career (one shot).